Forums

 a) Dings go superstraight instead of straight

-b) Ding line is effectively thicker so if you hit a hair early or late it snaps to the ding
+b) Ding line is effectively thicker so if you hit a hair early or late it snaps to a ding

 c) Pseudoforgiveness so when you hit close to the ding it behaves closer to a ding?